dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 The scope of the analysis is the TEI, so the visualizations will be displayed in the TEI dashboard of the android app.

-The purpose of this section is to define visualizations to show evolution of dataelements and program indicators over time.
-Based on that, it will only take into cosideration dataelements that belongs to a repeatable program stage, or programindicators which formula contains at least one dataelement that belongs to a repeatable program stage.
+The purpose of this section is to define visualizations to show evolution of *data elements* and *program indicators* over time.
+Based on that, it will only take into consideration data elements that belongs to a repeatable program stage, or program indicators which formula contains at least one data element that belongs to a repeatable program stage.

 To create a **TEI Analytics** item: